DerHabicht/MakeDoc/README.md

 You may, also, just download the makefile from this repo.
 I recommend cloning (or submoduling) this repo, though, so you can get the latest changes.

+After you have the Makefile, simply change the "template" variable at the top to point to the template .tex file in your project.

 ### Contribution Guidelines
 I am always open to comments and suggestions, but I am unlikely to acknowledge pull requests for this repository, unless it is a very significant change.